• Home

 • Add the sautéed veggies and sausage to a bowl.
 Add in the bread cubes stuffing mix.
 Melt butter, add to the bowl.
 Season with sage, add the cream and mix until combined.

-• Place the turkey breast into the bottom of the crock pot.
+• Place the turkey breast skin side up, into the bottom of the crock pot.
 Add the dressing.
-Brush melted butter on the bird, sprinkle with salt and pepper.
+Brush melted butter on the bird and sprinkle with salt and pepper.
 Drizzled any leftover butter over the stuffing.

 • Cover and set on low, cook for 3-4 hours until an instant reader thermometer register 165 degrees.